THEY LIVED IN LEEDS

 Naturalist, Collector, Writer

-Slugs and snails are unpopular creatures, the gardener’s enemy, but for William Denison Roebuck they were endlessly fascinating subjects for examination and investigation.
-A friend remembered him sitting at the tea table with a slice of bread and butter in one hand and a jar of recently collected snails in the other – not as part of his tea, but to gaze at while he ate, in the hope of identifying a rare specimen.
+Slugs and snails are unpopular creatures, the gardener’s voracious enemy, but for William Denison Roebuck they were endlessly fascinating subjects for examination and investigation.
+A friend remembered him sitting at the tea table with a slice of bread and butter in one hand and a jar of recently collected snails in the other – not as a tasty delicacy, but to gaze at while he ate, in the hope of identifying a rare specimen.

-In his youth he found friends who shared his passion and in the 1870s he and three others founded the Leeds Shell Club, exploring, collecting and classifying the shells they found.
+In his youth his parents bought a holiday house in Pannal, where he could roam the countryside and study its teeming natural life: butterflies, bees, insects, and particularly molluscs, all enthralled him.
+He found friends who shared his passions.
+He and three others founded the Leeds Shell Club, exploring, collecting and classifying their finds.
 This was a time of intense interest in natural history and new methods of scientific investigation, and other enthusiasts soon joined them.
 A Yorkshire Conchological Society was formed with William Roebuck as its Hon.
-Secretary, which evolved into the Conchological Society of Great Britain and Ireland.
-In later years, in the 1890s, he pioneered through the Society a national scheme for the compilation of a systematic record of the distribution of British land and freshwater mollusc species which became known as ‘Roebuck’s census’ and laid the foundation for other similar studies of species distribution.
+Secretary, which evolved into a national society: the Conchological Society of Great Britain and Ireland, founded in 1876 (one of the first of its kind in the world).
+Later, in the 1890s, he pioneered through the Society a national scheme for the compilation of a systematic record of the distribution of British land and freshwater molluscs across the country which became known as ‘Roebuck’s census’ and laid the foundation for other similar studies of species distribution.

-His enthusiasms extended into other fields: he was president of the Leeds Philatelic Society, and a member of the Philosophical and Literary Society and the Thoresby (Historical) Society.
+His enthusiasms extended into other fields.
+He was a lifetime member of the Philosophical and Literary Society and the Thoresby (Historical) Society, and a founder and later president of the Leeds Philatelic Society – he had the pleasure of showing his extensive, unique collection of postage stamps and labels to King George V, another stamp enthusiast, on the royal visit to Leeds in 1915 (now in the University’s Special Collections).
 He was widely travelled, in India and Africa.
-He never married but lived most of his life with his parents, originally near the centre of town but from about 1899 in Hyde Park Road, overlooking Woodhouse Moor.
+He never married but lived most of his life with his parents and sisters, originally near the centre of town but from about 1899 in Hyde Park Road, overlooking Woodhouse Moor.
 His heart seems to have been totally dedicated to his work and specialist interests.
 In 1915 his achievements were recognised by the University of Leeds with the award of an honorary degree of Master of Science.